raspberrypilearning/google-voice-aiy/en/step_1.md

 The AIY Voice kit software allows you to add your own simple voice commands that will provide simple responses.

-- Using a text editor or IDLE, openthe file called `action.py`.
+- Using a text editor or IDLE, open the file called `action.py`.
 You can find it at `/home/pi/voice-recognizer-raspi/action.py`.

 - Most of this file contains instructions on how to use it, but if you scroll past the first set of comments, you should see the following code: